athul/blog/content/blog/probot/index.md

 ---
 title: Making GitHub apps with Probot
 date: "2019-07-04"
-description: Making GitHub apps is easier with Probot and Node.js
+description: Making GitHub apps easier with Probot and Node.js
 ---
 ### GitHub Apps with Probot
 Ever see in any issues or Pull Request in GitHub where a bot comments on the PR/Issue or adds labels to the Pr/Issue?
 If you have they are generally termed as GitHub apps and can be made relatively easily.